HindawiLtd/patternlab-styleguidist-cms/README.md

-# Pattern lab for React projects based on [React Styleguidist](https://react-styleguidist.js.org/)
-Patternlab made with Styleguidist for the CMS
+# Hindawi Pattern library
+This is the Pattern lab for new projects of Hindawi Ltd. and this repository itself is still very new.
+The pattern library has been made with [React Styleguidist](https://react-styleguidist.js.org/).

 ## Getting started